miclairy/dragon-sanctuary/README.md

 ## To run

 First: Copy the env.example to .env and adjust the postgres url to your one.
+Add the values for open ai and aws

 Second: Run the development server: